-Although the Company denies the material allegations of the Securities Class Action and intends to vigorously pursue its defense, we are in the early stages of this litigation and are unable to predict the outcome of the case or to estimate the amount of potential costs.
+Although the Company denies the material allegations of the Securities Class Action and intends to vigorously pursue its defense, we are in the very early stages of this litigation and are unable to predict the outcome of the case or to estimate the amount of potential costs.

 The Company's Board of Directors received a demand letter, dated April 9, 2018, from an attorney for a purported current shareholder of the Company relating to the subject matter covered by the Securities Class Action (the "Shareholder Demand").
 The letter demanded that the Board of Directors conduct an investigation into the statements and other matters at issue in the Securities Class Action and commence legal proceedings against each party identified as being responsible for the alleged activities.
-After due consideration, and in the exercise of its business judgment, the Board determined that it is not in the best interests of the Company to commence litigation against any current or former officers or directors based on the matters raised in the Shareholder Demand.
+The Board of Directors is reviewing the Shareholder Demand to determine the appropriate course of action.